Sum range of cells based on more than one criteria.

 - For text criteria that include logical operators (>,<,<>,=) or wildcards symbols (*,?) for partial matches must be enclosed in double quotation marks (“) like “<30”.

 - The user can find a literal question mark or asterisk by using a tilde (~) symbol before a question mark or asterisk (i.e., ~?, ~*).
-A criteria a*a will match with all cells containing a string beginning with “a” and ending in “a” like a text “abide” or “abate”.
+Criteria a*e will match with all cells containing a string beginning with “a” and ending in “e” like a text “abide” or “abate”.